-83 Note: Q-AUT: @TM: Please decide if you like the stuff from 'dist-onto-defn'.
+75NOTE: Q-AUT: @TM: Please decide if you like the stuff from 'dist-onto-defn'.
 I have now used literal ISO-conforming EBNF syntax here, which means that keywords are enclosed in single quotes, and all tokens separated by commas.

-84 Note: Distontoname is not used.
+76Note: Distontoname is not used.
 How could we use it?
 It seems that the individual OMSs are directly named with IRIs, and the Distontoname is not relevant for that?
 Answer from telco: The Distontoname is an IRI that should (as a good practice, but not enforced) agree with the IRI of the document.
 Indeed, this applies to any usage of IRI in the standard.
 This should be stated in the standard (Christoph).
 (This is known as "linked data compliance", a good practice to be encouraged but not to be enforced, as it would break a lot of old OMSs)

-$sem((lang,logic,ser), \verb'logic-select' , LogicRef) = (lang', LogicRef,ser)$ where $lang' = \begin{cases} lang, & \text{if } lang \text{ su} \\ \text{the unique language supporting LogicRef}, & \text{otherwise} \end{cases}$ if lang supports LogicRef semantics of the whole 'logic-select' , LogicRef construct is undefined. sem((lang, logic, ser), 'logic-select' , SyntaxRef) = (lang, logic, SyntaxRef)The semantics is defined only if lang supports SyntaxRef.
+sem((lang, logic, ser), 'logic-select' , logicRef) = (lang', logicRef, ser)where $lang' = \begin{cases} lang, & \text{if } lang \text{ su} \\ \text{the unique language supporting LogicRef}, & \text{otherwise} \end{cases}$ if lang supports LogicRef

+Note that "the unique language supporting LogicRef" may be undefined; in this case, the semantics of the whole 'logic-select' , LogicRef construct is undefined. sem((lang, logic, ser), 'logic-select' , SyntaxRef) = (lang, logic, SyntaxRef)

+The semantics is defined only if lang supports SyntaxRef.